f1tenth/f1tenth_doc/getting_started/faq.rst

 Increasing range of the gamepad
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Adding an antenna

-Use the antenna (extra usb cable) provided with the Logitech controller.
+Add an antenna and use the antenna (extra usb cable) provided with the Logitech controller.

 Erwin Coumans of Google Brain provides `this library <https://github.com/erwincoumans/RC-Receiver-Interface>`_ for more typical RF based RC controllers.
 Uses the Quanum RC control with Teensy 3.2 as better joystick.
 A switch on the remote switches between human control, OFF and self-driving. (so you don't need to hold the buttons).
 We can also easily program it to keep a a number of constant speeds, nice for data collection.